 Online Continuing Education Course

-Bipolar disorder CEU course covering signs and symptoms, medical diagnostic process and criteria, treatment modalities, management, and effective communication techniques for working with affected individuals.
+Bipolar disorder CEU course covering signs and symptoms, causes, tests and treatment.
+Increase your knowledge about mental health management and effective communication techniques for working with affected individuals.

 Course Price: $22.00